tbosch/jasmine-ui/README.md

 To simulate browser events, there are two ways:

-#### Use `jasmine.ui.simulate(element, type, options)`
+#### Use `simulate(element, type, options)`
 This will simulate the real browser event of the given type, fire it on the given element and dispatch it.
-The options argument is optionla and contains detail-information for the event.
+The options argument is optional and contains detail-information for the event.
 See the browser documentation for this.
 However, this should not very often be needed as meaningful defaults are provided.